-Just as discussed above, BSS sites are a great medium of advertising in China, however, some of the local social media websites are also gaining popularity and many companies have invested in running their advertisements on them as well.
+Just as discussed above, BSS sites are a great medium of advertising in China, however, some local social media websites are also gaining popularity and many companies have invested in running their advertisements on them as well.
 These social networking websites include Xianonei.cn, wangyou.com, chinaren.com, 51.com and 5460.net.
 With so many social networking websites, we cannot say that there is any single social media company which has got a strong hold upon the scene of the Chinese advertisements.
 You will have to be present in all those social media websites to ensure that maximum internet users in China get your message otherwise you will not be able to get appropriate exposure.

 However, things never stop evolving and nowadays there are two major social media platforms which are absolutely crucial to market on: the Chinese’s favorite instant messaging application, Wechat and the most famous Chinese micro-blogging website/application, Weibo.
 No matter which industry you are from, no matter which segment of the market you are targeting, these two social media are the fundamental basis for any digital marketing strategy in China.

 E-commerce is Finally Making Waves in China

 There was a time when the Chinese general population did not have access to a lot of stuff available online.
 Even downloading movies and American series was done through illegal torrents.
 But now the Chinese are shifting towards online trade, thanks to the development of the e-commerce sector.
 This is the best way of shopping because it allows you to explore wide range of diverse products within no time.